 - Transport to and from Mount Stromlo is the responsibility of the student.
 A free shuttle bus is available to students between the ANU main campus in the morning (arriving at 9:00 am) and the evening (departing at 5:00 pm)

-- Students must be available for the full duration of the internship (with the exception of the Christmas break).
+- Students must be available for the full duration of the program (with the exception of the Christmas break).
 This is a non-negotiable requirement.

 - The program offers approximately 280 hours of supervised work.
-Requests for internship extensions beyond the normal internship duration must be submitted to the AITC Student Convenor before, and no later than, the week prior to the Christmas break.
+Requests for program extensions beyond the normal program duration must be submitted to the AITC Summer Program Convenor before, and no later than, the week prior to the Christmas break.
 Extension requests will be considered on a case-by-case basis, subject to the availability of supervisors, the availability of a project, and the performance of the student.

 This program would not be possible without the support of a number of organisations and individuals.
-The AITC would like to thank ANU, Northrop Grumman, EOS Space Systems, the Space Environment Research Centre, the Canberra Deep Space Communication Complex, and the Space Coordination Office.
+The AITC would like to thank ANU, Northrop Grumman, EOS Space Systems, the Space Environment Research Centre and the Canberra Deep Space Communication Complex.